Nhill: Events and attractions

 The Nhill Show is held each year on the second Thursday of October.
 It includes rides, farm animals, rural Australian farm machinery, horse riding show, art competitions, cooking competitions, photo competitions and at the closing of the Show there is a fireworks display.
 Up until 2012 Nhill hosted a "Duck & Jazz Festival" in mid February.

 The release of the film Road to Nhill in 1997 briefly placed Nhill in the national spotlight.
+An earlier film, 1985's Wrong World, also centres on a road trip to Nhill.

 The Nhill Aviation Heritage Centre is located at nearby historical Nhill airport.
 Included in its displays is a rare Avro Anson aircraft undergoing restoration.
 In April 2018, it also acquired a rare Wirraway aeroplane, to much public support and fanfare.

 The Australian Pinball Museum is located at the eastern side of Nhill adjacent to an old "Route 66"-esque motel.
 Included in its displays of rare pinball related artwork and memorabilia is the largest selection of pinball machines available to play in Australia.

 Sport

 Nhill has an Australian Rules football team competing in the Wimmera Football League.
 Nhill is also the base of the Cricket competition known as the West Wimmera Cricket Association.
-Nhill & Districts sporting club which includes football, Netball, Hockey and Cricket.
+Nhill & Districts sporting club which includes football, netball, hockey and cricket.
 Also it has a Tennis club and Pony Club.
 Nhill has a golf course at the Nhill Golf Club on Netherby Road.

 Nhill was the birthplace of Masters Australian football (a.k.a.
 "Superules").

-The horse racing club, the Wimmera Racing Club, holds the Nhill Cup meeting on Boxing day (26 December).
+The horse racing club, the Wimmera Racing Club, holds the Nhill Cup meeting on Boxing Day (26 December).

 Notable people

 The indigenous cricketer Dick-a-Dick was born near Nhill about 1834.

 Nhill is the hometown of former Australian rules football player Jason McCartney, who suffered severe injuries during the 2002 Bali terrorist bombing, and later recovered enough to make a comeback to the sport.

-Nhill is the birthplace of Janet Powell, leader of the Australian Democrats between 1990 and 1991; and Senator for Victoria between 1986 and 1993.
+Nhill is the birthplace of Janet Powell, leader of the Australian Democrats between 1990 and 1991, and Senator for Victoria between 1986 and 1993.

 Nhill is the birthplace of David Leyonhjelm, former NSW senator of the Liberal Democratic Party.

 Former Essendon footballers David Flood and Dean Wallis are from Nhill.

-Nhill is the hometown of Lucy Stephan, a rower who has represented Australia, winning a bronze medal in the Women’s Four event at the 2013 Rowing World Championships in Korea and won Gold at the 2020 Tokyo Olympics in the Women's Coxless Four.
+Nhill is the hometown of Lucy Stephan, a rower who has represented Australia, winning a bronze medal in the Women's Four event at the 2013 Rowing World Championships in Korea and won Gold at the 2020 Tokyo Olympics in the Women's Coxless Four.

-Mars
+Other references

+Two feature films have been made that centrally involve driving to Nhill - 1985's Wrong World and 1997's Road to Nhill.

 The name Nhill has been used for a crater on the planet Mars.
 The name was adopted by the International Astronomical Union in 1991, commemorating a "Town in Victoria, Australia".